-The metric is scaled up to 100%, if actual data coverage is above the defined thresholds - fixed income: 50%, equities: 67%, multi-asset: 50%.
+The metric is scaled up to 100% if actual data coverage is above the defined thresholds- Fixed Income: 50%; Equities: 66%, Multi-Asset: 50%.
 Otherwise, the metric is reported as

 Classification system to separate corporate and sovereign issuers: Bloomberg Barclays Methodology.
-Securitized bonds are excluded from the calculation.
-"No exposure" if the fund is not invested in the respective issuers for the month.
+Securitized bonds excluded from the calculation.
+"No exposure" in case the fund is not invested in the respective issuers for the month.